 Supporting employees during their darkest hours isn't just "good karma"—it's good business.
 By reducing the "hidden grief" costs and providing a structured, compassionate path back to work, companies can foster deep loyalty and maintain a healthy, productive workforce.

-Key point: Organizations that provide more than 5 days of leave and offer phased-return options see a 30% higher retention rate among bereaved employees compared to those with rigid, minimal policies.
+Key point: Organizations that provide more generous leave and offer phased-return options tend to see stronger retention among bereaved employees compared to those with rigid, minimal policies.

 Plan for the Future